mel-project/melnode/README.md

 There are two kinds of full nodes:

 - Auditor nodes comprise the vast majority of full nodes.
 They replicate and verify blocks but do not vote in consensus.
-- Staker nodes, the ultimate guardians of Themelio security, have Sym locked up and participate in consensus.
+- Staker nodes, the ultimate guardians of Mel security, have Sym locked up and participate in consensus.
 They are analogous to miners in proof-of-work blockchains like Bitcoin.

 ## Auditor Full Node

-### On the Themelio Mainnet:
+### On the Mel Mainnet:

 To run an auditor on the “mainnet” (which at the moment is far from stable, but does have a persistent history), just run: